 This DIY turkey wreath is the perfect way to get your front door Thanksgiving-ready.
 We’ll show you how to make your own wreath and get the fall season started!

-With fall soon approaching, it’s time to break out the seasonal home decor and get festive!
+With fall soon approaching, it’s time to pull out the seasonal home decor and get festive!
 In short, it’s time to start putting away those summer blues and bring out those orange and yellow hues.

-How to Make a Turkey Wreath
+How To Make A Turkey Wreath

 We invited Silvia Boudreaux from Wreaths by Silvia to create a fun tutorial on how to make a turkey wreath using our DIY Turkey Kit with mesh and TONS of ribbon.
-Watch our Live Facebook Tutorial (Part 1 and Part 2) to follow along as we create a fun turkey wreath to hang on your front door this fall!

 DIY Turkey Wreath Video Tutorial